Bett-A-Fish/ef-json-query-testing/README.md

 ## Search Patterns

-Multiple search pattern types were created to see what varients were most efficient.
+Multiple search pattern types were created to see what variants were most efficient.
 The intent is to see how each handles different search patterns, however all of the below are currently only setup to handle a basic `AND` search rather than the full query builder outlined above.
 For each pattern, unit tests were added to allow easily checking their validity along with how they each handle bad user input using [NaughtyStrings](https://github.com/SimonCropp/NaughtyStrings).
-As benchmarking has progressed, more varients have been added and older ones deemed consistently worse than similar counterparts were moved out of the way into `SearchServiceOld.cs`.
+As benchmarking has progressed, more variants have been added and older ones deemed consistently worse than similar counterparts were moved out of the way into `SearchServiceOld.cs`.

 ### Json Patterns